dotdwebo/HNSEbookFormat/README.md

 ***
 ### For your information:

 - The contents of these Project Design Notes remain as they were originally.
 I am not the original author.
-Thanks to the Authors/Founders (
+Thanks to the Authors/Founders:
-  - Joseph Poon,
+  - Joseph Poon (@josephpoon),
-  - Andrew Lee,
+  - Andrew Lee (@2drewlee),
-  - Christopher Jeffrey, and
+  - Christopher Jeffrey (@chjj), and
-  - Boyma Fahnbulleh)
+  - Boyma Fahnbulleh (@boymanjor)
 - I added numbering and sub-numbering to each topic to make categorization easier.
 - I added the link to a Handshake's important website, namely https://handshake.org.
 - I added a cover to increase brand awareness of the Handshake community.
 I got the logo on the cover from the https://handshake.org website.